keyvanip/Heart-Disease-Prediction/README.md

 10. Oldpeak: exercise relative to rest(oldpeak), the slope of the peak = ST [Numeric value measured in depression]
 11. ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping]
 12. HeartDisease: output class [1: heart disease, 0: Normal]

+Note: <br />
+**ChestPainType**: Typical (classic) angina chest pain consists of (1) Substernal chest pain or discomfort that is (2) Provoked by exertion or emotional stress and (3) relieved by rest or nitroglycerine (or both).
+Atypical (probable) angina chest pain applies when 2 out of 3 criteria of classic angina are present [[4]](https://www.timeofcare.com/typical-vs-atypical-chest-pain/). <br />
+**RestingECG**: The resting electrocardiogram is a test that measures the electrical activity of the heart.
+Left ventricular hypertrophy (LVH) is a thickening of the wall of the heart's main pumping chamber.
+This thickening may result in elevation of pressure within the heart and sometimes poor pumping action.
+The most common cause is high blood pressure[[5]](https://www.mayoclinic.org/diseases-conditions/left-ventricular-hypertrophy/symptoms-causes/syc-20374314). <br />
+**ExerciseAngina**: Angina is a type of chest pain caused by reduced blood flow to the heart.
+Stable angina is usually triggered by physical activity [[6]](https://www.mayoclinic.org/diseases-conditions/angina/symptoms-causes/syc-20369373). <br />
+**ST_Slope**: If upsloping, it means that the individual is more physically active and more capable of doing harder exercieses whereas downsloping has the opposite effect.

 ## III.
 Methods
 In the data exploratory stage, I found no missing values to be present in the dataset; however, I detected two variables that presented incorrect values, and those values were adjusted accordingly.
 Next, I encoded all categorical variables to integer variables to fit and evaluate my Machine Learning models.
 I then used different visualization techniques to understand the relationship behaviors between the variables and to determine if the variables exhibit Gaussian distribution.
 Furthermore, I analyzed the correlation and multicollinearity between variables, which yielded interesting and thought-provoking results.
 In my final stage, I normalized the variables and trained and tested the selected classifiers using an 80/20 train-test split, and evaluated the accuracy of each model.
 The classifiers used in this project are listed below.